| MBTI Proximity Chart |

 TP: 16.2% SP: 27.0% FP: 29.8% NP: 19.0%

-Keirsey has a website you can go to and take a test to determine your own type.
-It collects statistics, which are also available to anyone interested.
-As of June 2006, the statistics were5:
+Keirsey has a website to which you can go and take a test to assess your own type or "profile".
+It is similar to the Keirsey Temperament Sorter that was published in the 1978 Keirsey/Bates book.
+The site collects statistics, which are also available to anyone interested.
+As of June 2006, the statistics were[6]:

 Please note that these statistics are biased because they only count people who go to a website and take a personality test!
 In general any activity that requires agreement to participate will have self-selection bias, but websites are notoriously poor in that regard.